 Sparklepony: A glittered up abomination of an old school My Little Pony, she’s usually criticizing everyone around her, particularly her husband who she loves to nag and her two children who she over-protects.
 She usually shows up to scold Rainbow Donkey every time he cheats on her with Mitzi.

 Rainbow Donkey: Another character who crossed over to The Shelf via my comic strip, Rainbow Donkey is the henpecked hubby of Sparklepony.
 He’s usually very low key and submissive, due to holding up the unofficial code of conduct for unicorns.
-But that calm demeanor hides a playboy who willingly indulges in all of the attention he gets from the lady, much to his wife’s dismay.
+But that calm demeanor hides a playboy who willingly indulges in all of the attention he gets from the ladies, much to his wife’s dismay.

 The Sponkies: Two little “sparklecorns” who were quite literally conceived by former Nester Gentlestitches as the offspring of Rainbow Donkey and Sparklepony.
 This pair of brother/sister twins (Sponkie 1 is the brother with blue eyes, Sponkie 2 is the sister with red eyes) is a bit more laid back than most of the Shelf’s other rugrats.
 The boy is a bit more prone to trouble while the sister tries to keep her, and her parents, in line.